BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ![The Terminal](../images/1_bash_fig1_ubuntu_terminal.png)

 On bash you will have this `$` sign on most lines.
 The text before the dollar sign is called the “prompt”, which usually tells you something about your username, the current folder you are in, your remote computers name and other things that can be set.
 Because of this ability to manually customise the prompt, it may look different between computers that share the exact same operating system.

-The main point here is that all the bash commands you'll use in this workshop should be typed after the `$`
+The main point here is that all the bash commands you'll use in this workshop should be typed after the `$` where you should see a cursor flashing.

 The prompt is there to indicate that the shell is waiting for a task/instruction.
 The user defines the task by using the keyboard and typing in commands.
 The shell then evaluates the command, processes and returns the output.
 Following this the shell provides a new prompt and is ready to do it all over again.
 The whole process is often referred to as REPL (read - evaluate - print - loop)

 Lets try it with some simple commands.
-Type the command `ls` in the terminal.
+Type the command `ls` in the terminal, followed by the `Enter` key to complete the command.

 ```
 ls
 ```

+The command `ls` stands for **l**i**s**ting as the name implies, lists the contents of a directory/folder.
+(More to come on this!)
-The command `ls` stands for **l**i**s**ting and does simply as the name implies, lists the contents of a directory/folder.
-More to come on this! ls is possibly one of the most used commands on the comman-line and we will use it often throughout this workshop.
+`ls` is possibly one of the most used commands on the command-line and we will use it often throughout this workshop.
 Now try this as well

 ```
 echo $SHELL
 ```

 `echo` is like an inbuilt print command and `$SHELL` is a system variable that holds the name of the current shell in use.
 Some of these terms like variable may seem foreign but don’t worry too much about them right now, we’ll get to all of that in good time.

 We need to take note of a couple of things before we move on.
 First, the shell is case sensitive! try the second command all in lower case like this